catsdata/School_District_Analysis/README.md

 -   ### **Scores by school spending**

-    The Thomas High School changes appear to have not changed the averages within spending ranges of schools.
+    Upon initial look, the Thomas High School changes appear to have not changed the averages within spending ranges of schools.

      *before*